mcculloughembedded/blog/src/content/blog/prg-introducing-flubber.md

 It's been about a year since I was first introduced to the concept of [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) (TDD).
 That is a statement that I almost find unbelievable.
-I've been through an entire engineering degree, with multiple courses on programming, and TDD was not even mentioned!
+I've been through an entire engineering degree, with multiple courses on programming, and TDD was not even mentioned once!

 Since learning about the idea, I've only managed to apply it sporadically.
 Day to day, I work with memory constrained embedded devices.